Lecture Notes in Cosmology: Thomson scattering

 \hrulefill

 \begin{ex} Show that the definition of Eq.~\eqref{ethdefinition} and formula \eqref{ethtildenablarelation} are identical for $s = 1$ and $s = 2$. \end{ex}

 \hrulefill

-\section{Thomson scattering}
+\chapter{Thomson scattering}

-In this section we work out the collisional term of Eq.~\eqref{photonBoltzmannequationfull}.
-We follow the calculations of \cite{1960ratr.book.....C}, but take advantage of the properties of spherical harmonics, as done in \cite{Hu:1997hp}.
+In this Appendix, we work out the collisional term of Eq.~\eqref{photonBoltzmannequationfull}.
+We follow the calculations of \cite{1960ratr.book.....C}, but we take advantage of the properties of spherical harmonics, as done in \cite{Hu:1997hp}.
 See also \cite{Kosowsky:1994cy}.

 Consider an incoming wave propagating in the direction $\hat p'$ and scattered in the direction $\hat p$.
-The plane in which $\hat p'$ and $\hat p$ lie is called \textbf{scattering plane}.
+The plane in which $\hat p'$ and $\hat p$ lie is called \textbf{the scattering plane}.

 Choosing the simple geometry of Fig.~\ref{Fig:scatteringplane}, the incoming electric field can be decomposed as follows: